infiniflow/ragflow/README.md

 docker build -f Dockerfile.slim -t infiniflow/ragflow:dev-slim .
 ```

-## 🪚 Build docker image with embedding models
+## 🪚 Build the Docker image including embedding models

-This image's size is approximately 9 GB in size and can reference via either local CPU/GPU or an external LLM, as it includes document parsing and embedding models.
+This image's size is approximately 9 GB in size and can reference via either local CPU/GPU or an external LLM, as it includes embedding models.

 ```bash
 git clone https://github.com/infiniflow/ragflow.git